Archives

 Hey,

-Could You Turn My Lights Off?!!
-Mischke makes a simple request,
+You Turn My Lights Off?!!
+Mischke makes a simple

 Mischke

-and the Secret Service About a decade ago, Mischke ran an
+the Secret Service About a decade ago, Mischke ran

-entire show where he came off as a right wing extremist -- so, in other
+an entire show where he came off as a right wing extremist --

-words, he ran his show much like the rest of the station.
-Anyway,
+so, in other words, he ran his show much like the rest of the

 The

-calls in to pooh-pooh the efforts of some wimpy Army boys that ended up
+Marine calls in to pooh-pooh the efforts of some wimpy Army boys

 Valentines

-tries to give some practical Valentines Day advice, but her readership
+columnist tries to give some practical Valentines Day advice,

 Walking

-on Water Israel makes plans to build a submerged bridge on the
+Water Israel makes plans to build a submerged bridge

-Sea of Galilee.
-That way, tourists can recreate the famous
+on the Sea of Galilee.
+That way, tourists can recreate the

-"walking on water trick" first performed by our Lord and Savior --
+famous "walking on water trick" first performed by our Lord and

 Will

-I Am = Bill!
-Virginia calls in with a rather odd poem that she
+Am = Bill!
+Virginia calls in with a rather odd poem

 Good

-Ol' Gramps Even an old Nazi war criminal is somebody's good
+Gramps Even an old Nazi war criminal is somebody's

 The